ramohamadh/V2rayClient/README.md

 3. **Port already in use**
    - Change the port using `--port` option
    - Kill existing processes using the port

+4. **TLS/Encryption issues**
+   - Try using `--disable-tls` option
+   - Check if your server supports the security protocol
+   - Verify SNI and fingerprint settings
+   - Test connection without TLS first: `--disable-tls --test-connection`
+   - Check if server requires TLS (some servers only accept encrypted connections)

 ### Logs
 - Access logs: `access.log`